-- Interpretive signage is now an eligible item for this program,
+- Interpretive signage was an eligible item for this program,

-- So that funds made available under the refuge roads program can now be used as the non-federal match for any project funded under Title 23 or chapter 53 of Title 49, so long as that project provides access to or within a wildlife refuge, and
+- So that funds made available under the refuge roads program could be used as the non-federal match for any project funded under Title 23 or chapter 53 of Title 49, so long as that project provides access to or within a wildlife refuge, and

-- Recreational trails are eligible under this program, but limit the total amount spent on trails at 5%.
+- Recreational trails were eligible under this program, but limit the total amount spent on trails at 5%.
 The total Recreational trails program is capped at 5%.